mariamv29/code-quiz/README.md

 # code-quiz

 ## Description
-Code quiz is an timed multiple-choice quiz.
+Code quiz is a timed multiple-choice quiz.
 The app is built using HTML, CSS and JavaScript.

 ## Deployment
 [Link](https://mariamv29.github.io/code-quiz/)